narcatix/pa-editor-tutorial/videos/script.md

 ##### Control Bar
 So now you know how to work with one gameplay object, but there's only so much you can do with just that, so let's create another one.
 For that I will use the **Control Bar** which is situated right below the Preview Window.
 The Control Bar lets you do things like control playback, change the timeline layer, and create new objects.
 So to create a new gameplay object I simply click on the button that says "Object", and here it is, in the middle-centre of the preview.
 It's so small, let's make it bigger by changing the drag mode to "size" with E, and dragging from it in the preview.

-If I want to delete an object I would select it either by clicking on it on its label on the timeline or its shape in the preview, and using the Delete key.
+If I want to delete an object I would select it either by clicking on its label on the timeline or its shape in the preview, and using the Delete key.

 ##### Menu Bar
 Let's say I want to save my project.
 For that I would use the **Menu Bar** at the very top of the editor.
 I click "File" and then "Save Level", or simply use the Ctrl+S shortcut.
 You can see the list of other useful shortcuts under "Help", "Key Shortcuts".